chrispycrust/news-homepage/README.md

   ☑️ check on larger screen whether I’d need to use align-content/align items to get the content sitting in the middle of their containers cos the top spacing looks slightly different width to bottom

 - ✅ targeting the correct selector for different states in a complicated selector…or getting link to be a full block, but only making the change to a certain element when hover is activated (pretty proud of myself for not getting too confused) … but I think there’s probably a simpler way

+need examples - talking about the section headings in the "other" or "new" section

 - ✅ Not sure how to get the pic to fill the space of the grid as I minimise and max the size of grid without looking shit:
   Object-fit: cover;